-Combating community deterioration and expanding housing and economic development opportunities for low-income residents.
+To combat community deterioration and expand housing and economic development opportunities for low-income residents.

-OakCLT promotes neighborhood stability and community involvement through the provision of permanently affordable housing and equity-sharing options.
-OakCLT also supports the development of open space, agricultural, commercial, and retail facilities that serve low-income families.
-We strive to foster leadership through a responsible and informed board of community members and serve as a voice for low-income residents of Oakland.
+OakCLT promotes neighborhood stability and community involvement through the provision of permanently affordable housing and access to land.
+OakCLT also supports the development of open space, agricultural, commercial, and retail facilities that serve low-income residents.
+We strive to foster leadership through a responsible and informed board of community members and serve as a platform to empower low-income residents of Oakland.

 Stewardship is an ethic guiding our long-term approach to land reform, sustainable housing, & community building.